Choosing Between a Mobile App and Website for Your E-Store

 You can go two ways when building a mobile app, the long path or the short way.
 The long one is hiring a team to handle your mobile app development.
 It takes at least a year and thousands of dollars.
 And eventually, you could end up with something unlike what you had in mind.

 Or you pay a monthly subscription and finish building your app in less than one hour.
-With the nandbox native no-code app builder, you can create a fully operational e-commerce store in less than one hour.
+With the nandbox native no-code app builder, you can create a fully operational e-commerce store in less than an hour.

-You can pick the Amazon template, which is almost identical to the Amazon mobile App interface before you start building the app.
+You can pick the Amazon template, which is almost identical to the Amazon mobile app interface, before you start building the app.
 Then, in the nandbox app builder, you can customize it to fit your brand identity, choosing between premade themes designed by professional graphic designers.
 If you don’t like the template, you can start with a blank template and assemble everything to your liking.

 You add one of the many features by dragging and dropping them to the home or side menu.
 For an e-commerce store, you start by adding the built-in store.
 Then, you add your products and configure them.
-Products can have multiple tiers, like sizes or colors, and you can include adds-on to them.
+Products can have multiple tiers, like sizes or colors, and you can add add-ons to them.
 If you wish to sell more than one product, you can create a bundle of products.

 The nandbox app builder has more features to add to your business e-commerce app, like multiple payment gateways, a search bar, loyalty programs, engagement campaigns, Google Ads, and more.